AbleOpus/TcpInteract/README.md

 3. Built-in file transferring would be nice.
 4. Add a port checking tool?
 5. More bindable properties.
-6. Consider an MVP implementation to be used for the demo and unit testing.
+6. Consider an MVP implementation to be used for the client demo for unit testing.